Eomys/pyleecan-doc/Tests_Turorials/make.setup.function.md

 finished, the setup function continue after the yield, it becomes now a __teardown__ function.

 A fixture allow us to setup some data before a test function process and after it has done its work.
 After the yield we can free some memory or close an application etc...

+## Go Further

+If you want to contribute : [check those guidelines](https://github.com/BenjaminGabet/pyleecan-doc/blob/patch-1/Tests_Turorials/how.to.contribute.md)